JuanIrache/gopro-telemetry/readme.md

 ## Maybe To-Do

+- Automatically detect which keys should be arrays of samples?
 - Take potential nested arrays into account f[8]?
 Never found one to test
 - Pending types:
   - d | 64-bit double precision (IEEE 754) | double